 The stars within constellations aren’t connected, except in the mind’s eye of stargazers.
 The stars in general lie at vastly different distances from Earth.
 It’s by finding juxtaposed patterns on the sky’s dome that you’ll come to know the constellations – much as I identify Rastaban and Eltanin at this time of year by looking for the star Vega.

-Although northerly latitudes are at a big disadvantage when it comes to tomorrow’s paring of the moon and Mars, people at mid-northern latitudes get to view the Dragon’s eyes all night long!
+People at mid-northern latitudes get to view the Dragon’s eyes all night long!